 In my opinion foraging at the coast is a little easier than inland foraging as you already have a key identification feature by simply being by the coast.

 Only certain plants can handle the harsh environments that get thrown in their direction, from saltwater spray to harsh winds and even being fully submerged in the salty seawater, these plants have adapted perfectly to grow where they are.

 A couple of plants to keep your eyes peeled for:

 On the salt marshes and around estuaries:

-A Salty Succulent growing specifically on mud flats around the estuaries, it provides you with a truly amazing salty crunch, click here for in depth details.
+A Salty Succulent growing specifically on mud flats around the estuaries, it provides you with a truly amazing salty crunch.

 An prolific hedge looking bush that often surrounds salt marshes, the leaves from which provide an incredible salty crunch.